hankyoung1324/personal/README.md

 ### Other ongoing projects in collaboration
-1, **Yang, H.**, Ji, Y., Zhao, J. The role of predictive coding in logographic lexical decision: A simulation study 2, Gimple, S., **Yang, H.**, van Vugt, M. Stuck in thought.
+1, **Yang, H.**, Ji, Y., Zhao, J. The role of predictive coding in logographic lexical decision: A simulation study

+2, Gimple, S., **Yang, H.**, van Vugt, M. Stuck in thought.
 A machine learning approach for predicting stickiness of rumination in depression

+3, The altered resting state connectivity in pre-clinical and clinical depression

 ### Conference presentations